shaneknapp/docs/content/acceptable_use.md

-**Cal-ICOR Managed Infrastructure**: Any web service, program, or cloud infrastructure that Cal-ICOR manages on behalf of a participating Institution and hosted on a Cloud Provider.
+**Cal-ICOR Managed Infrastructure**: Any web service, program, or cloud infrastructure that Cal-ICOR manages on behalf of a participating Institution and hosted by a Cloud Provider.

 ## Acceptable Use Policy